 - i.
 The child nutrition program should aim to be financially self-supporting.
 However, the program is an essential educational support activity.
 Budget neutrality or profit generation should not take precedence over the nutritional needs of the students.
-If subsidy of the child nutrition fund is needed, it should not be from the sale of foods that have minimal nutritional value and/or compete nutritionally with program meals. - ii.
-The child nutrition program should ensure that all students have affordable access to the varied and nutritious foods they need to stay healthy and learn well. - iii.
-The school should strive to increase participation in the available federal Child Nutrition programs (e.g. school lunch, school breakfast, after school snack, and summer food service programs). - iv.
-Schools in which 50% or more of students are eligible for free or reduced-price school meals with activities on campus should sponsor

-- the Summer Food Service Program during the summer months based on the District's calendar. - v.
+If subsidy of the child nutrition fund is needed, it should not be from the sale of foods that have minimal nutritional value and/or compete nutritionally with program meals.
+The program is an essential educational support activity. - ii.
+The child nutrition program should ensure that all students have affordable access to the varied and a variety of nutritious foods they need to stay healthy and learn well. - iii.
+The school should strive to increase participation in the available federal Child Nutrition Programs (e.g. national school lunch, school breakfast, afterschool snack, and summer food service programs). - iv.
+Schools in which 50% or more of students are eligible for free or reduced-priced school meals, and are offering with activities on campus during the summer should participate in sponsor the Summer Food Service Program during the summer months based on the District's calendar. - v.
 The District should employ a School Food Service Director who is qualified to administer the school food service program and satisfy reporting requirements. - vi.
 All food service personnel should have adequate pre-service training in food service operations. - vii.
 A child's need for nutrients does not end when the school session ends.
-Therefore, effort should be made to offer meals during breaks in the school calendar and to coordinate with other agencies and community groups to operate or assist with operating, a summer food service program for children and adolescents who are eligible for federal program support. - viii.
+Therefore, effort should be made to offer meals during breaks in the school calendar and to coordinate with other agencies and community groups to operate or assist with operating, a summer food

+- service program for children and adolescents who are eligible for federal program support. - viii.
 Students are encouraged to start each day with a healthy breakfast.
 The District should encourage that all children have breakfast either at home or at school in order to meet their nutritional needs and enhance their ability to learn.
-Bus schedules should be developed with the goal of delivering students to school on time to encourage participation in the school breakfast program.
-Schools should shall operate a breakfast program.
+Bus schedules should be developed with the goal of delivering students to school on time to encourage participation in the School Breakfast Program.
+All schools should shall operate a breakfast program.
 Schools should, to the extent possible, arrange bus schedules and utilize methods to serve school breakfast that encourage participation.
-This includes serving breakfast in the classroom, a "grab-and-go Grab & Go Breakfast," breakfast during morning break or recess, and to the extent practicable, providing Provision II Breakfast.
+This may includes serving breakfast in the classroom, a "grab-and-go Grab & Go Breakfast," breakfast during morning break or recess, and to the extent practicable, providing Provision II or Universal Breakfast.
 The District and/or school should notify parents and students of the availability of the School Breakfast Program.